LukaKaranovic/surrounded/docs/logicaldesign.md

 	1. Start game boot-strap with 60 FPS lock

+	2. Generate the map, from map data which is stored in the game logic module

-	2. Contact UIX Module for display of initial game UI and continue to update accordingly
+	3. Contact UIX Module for display of initial game UI and continue to update accordingly

-	3. Contact Player Module for player stat and control information
+	4. Contact Player Module for player stat and control information
 		* Determine if player actions occur and update accordingly

-	4. Contact round module for round and enemy spawn information
+	5. Contact round module for round and enemy spawn information
 		* Determine round module for any changes in rounds according to game clock

-	5. Contact enemy module for enemy stat and control information
+	6. Contact enemy module for enemy stat and control information
 		* Determine if enemy actions occur and update accordingly

-	6. Resolve all Player/Enemy/Round/UIX updates
+	7. Resolve all Player/Enemy/Round/UIX updates
 		* Apply any updates sent by any of the modules and reiterate loop constantly

-	7. Check for game-over (either go back through loop or proceed to step 3)
+	8. Check for game-over (either go back through loop or proceed to step 3)

 Invoke End Game process